-Golden has spent the past 4 seasons at Gulf Coast State College helping them compile over 150 wins in the past four seasons and a national tournament appearance in 2009.
+Before arriving at Chattanooga State Golden spent 4 seasons at Gulf Coast State College helping them compile over 150 wins in four seasons and a national tournament appearance in 2009.
 During her stint at Gulf Coast Golden obtained a MS in Kinesiology with an emphasis in coaching from Texas Woman’s University in the fall of 2011.
 During this time Golden was able to complete the National Fastpitch Coaches College and receive recognition as a 4 star master coach by the NFCA.

 Golden played at Gulf Coast under Coach Susan Painter for two seasons.
 While at Gulf Coast she helped lead the team to the conference championship in 2005 and 2006; the 2005 State championship; and the 2006 national runner-up.
 As a freshman, Blythe earned First Team All-Conference, Conference Player of the Year, First Team All-Region, First Team All-State, and First Team All-American.
 As a sophomore, she received First Team All-Conference, First Team All-Region, First Team All-State and Second Team All-American.
 In the classroom Blythe faired just as well being selected to the Panhandle All-Academic team in 2005 and 2006; and the President's list in Spring 2006.